mvolkmann/blog/src/swift/xctest.md

 1. Click the "Next" button.
 1. Click the "Finish" button.

-   Note that a new folder appears in the Navigator whose name is the project name followed by "UITests".
+   This creates a new folder that appears in the Navigator whose name is the project name followed by "UITests".
-   This contains a `.swift` file with the same name.
+   The new folder contains a `.swift` file with the same name containing starter test code.

 1. Edit the provided `.swift` files in the new target.